MasterBin/HSE2048/README.md

 ```sh
 $ node server.js
 ```
-Then, go to your browser and type this adress
+Then go to your browser and type this adress
 ```
 localhost:8000
 ```